FoofooTheGuy/VidInjector9000/logo/README.md

 hello guys look at this projet logo i made!1 kawaii desu ne??
 - credits to Teekatas Suwannakrua for clipart of that download vine thing
-- Inspired by art by [SAWARATSUKI](https://github.com/SAWARATSUKI/KawaiiLogos)
+- design inspired by art by [SAWARATSUKI](https://github.com/SAWARATSUKI/KawaiiLogos)